pereiradilson/nivel-01-mobile-desafio/readme.md

-# GoSatck - Challenge: "React Native" concepts
+# GoStack - Challenge: "React Native" concepts

 Creating a mobile project with "React Native" to list and add likes in the repositories.